FEUP-LTW-2024/ltw-project-2024-ltw18g03/README.md

-- [ ] Elevate a user to admin status.
+- [x] Elevate a user to admin status.

-- [ ] Introduce new item categories, sizes, conditions, and other pertinent entities.
+- [x] Introduce new albums and other pertinent entities.

-- [ ] Oversee and ensure the smooth operation of the entire system.
+- [x] Oversee and ensure the smooth operation of the entire system.